What are Hodlinox plates for?

 Hodlinox plates are roughly the size of a small mobile phone.

-What is the difference between the interlocking plates and a single plate?
+What is the difference between the Interlocking Plates and a Seed Phrase Backup Plate?

 Both plates have the same function: to back up your seed phrase.
 Both plates are made of the same type of stainless steel.
-Which type of plate you choose is mostly a matter of personal preference but there are two reasons why interlocking plates are the slightly safer option:
+Which type of plate you choose is mostly a matter of personal preference and budget but there are two reasons why Interlocking Plates are the slightly safer option:

 What is a seed phrase?